dwclake/misc_ecs/README.md

 # Misc ecs
 `misc_ecs` is a basic Entity Component System library, being developed as a way to learn.
+This is being made to use in my project "rusty_nature_of_code" which is a creative graphics programming project inspired by p5.js and Daniel Shiffman's (The Coding Train on YouTube) book "The Nature of Code".
 # License
 `misc_ecs` is distributed under the terms of both the MIT license and the Apache License (Version 2.0)